Case Report

 Case Description: We present a case of 56 yrs old female wih gradually worsening myelopathy with mainly lower limb sensory-motor symptoms.

-Conclusion: The patient with ISCH with neurologic deficit if diagnosed and treated early with surgical intervention results in good prognostic outcome.
+Conclusion: Early diagnosis and treatment with surgical intervention in the patient with ISCH with a neurologic deficit results in a good prognostic outcome.

 Files